-Value-added tax (VAT) is due on any supply of goods or services made in Luxembourg, where it is a taxable supply made by a taxable person in the course or furtherance of a business carried out independently by any person or legal entity on a regular basis.
+Value-added tax (VAT) is due on any supply of goods or services made in Luxembourg, where it is a taxable supply made by a taxable person in the course or furtherance of an economic activity.
 Supply includes all forms of supply.
 It is not restricted to the provision of goods and services by way of sale but can apply equally to other forms of transaction, including the leasing or hire of goods, the grant, assignment, or surrender of a right, an agreement not to carry out a business, or perform services.

 Supply does not include anything done otherwise than for a consideration.
-However, certain actions carried outfor no consideration are deemed to be supplied; for example private use of business assets and free gifts.
+However, certain actions carried out for no consideration are deemed to be supplies; for example private use of business assets and free gifts.